FAQs

 What is Hunghee Energy?

-On-the-go superfood energy packed with the most bioavailable nutrients for peak athletic performance and adventure.
+On-the-go superfood energy packed with the most bioavailable nutrients for peak athletic performance, adventure, and simply for hangry moments!
 Three main ingredients make up its base including organic grass-fed ghee (clarified butter made by separating butterfat from the water and milk solids in butter), raw honey (never heated to maintain all it's electrolytes, B vitamins and enzymes), and sea salt from Utah's own ancient sea bed (maintaining all its beneficial trace minerals).

 Why is saturated fat in Hunghee?